GillesArcas/sudosol/README.md

 More techniques are being implemented, either equivalent of Simple Sudoku techniques, or beyond Simple Sudoku techniques.
 Currently, they are:

-- locked pairs and tripple,
+- locked pairs and triples,
 - XY-chains.

 Tests make sure each technique is handled correctly.